 EU Citizens aged 18-25

 An exception are all EU Citizens until the age of 25.
-The Countries belonging to the EU are Austria, Belgium, Bulgaria, Cyprus, Croatia, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, United Kingdom, Czech Republic, Romania, Slovakia, Slovenia, Spain, Hungary, Switzerland, Norway, Liechtenstein, Iceland).
+The Countries belonging to the EU are Austria, Belgium, Bulgaria, Cyprus, Croatia, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, United Kingdom, Czech Republic, Romania, Slovakia, Slovenia, Spain, Hungary, Switzerland, Norway, Liechtenstein and Iceland.
 They do not receive completely free entrance, but a reduced fee.
 To validate your origin and age you have to bring an ID or Passport with you.
 Also, this reduced fee does not allow to skip any lines, you still have to queue to get your Tickets.
 As of February 2017, the reduced ticket price is 7,50€ per Person.
 As of any Ticket, it is a combination Ticket for both the Colosseum and the Roman Forum.
 The Ticket Price is set and won’t get any cheaper if you only visit one of both.
 Luckily the Ticket is valid for 2 Days, with each 1 entrance to the Roman Forum and the Colosseum.

 First Sunday of each month – free entry for everyone

 If you can, plan your Trip to Rome wisely!
 On every first Sunday of a month, public sights (State and Rome city museums) such as the Colosseum and the Roman Forum are free of charge for everyone.
 Check out this List (scroll a bit down to Rome) of to find out what else is free.
 As you might imagine, there are plenty of people interested in visiting the Sights for free, so make sure to either be early or be willing to wait a bit more than on usual days.